ArsanYanni/BD-Assesment-Worex/README.md

 4- Then Upload Notebook

-5- Then Choose The Downloaded Notebook With Name "BD_Assesment-Worex"
+5- Then Choose The Downloaded Notebook With Name "BD_Assessment-Worex"